rm127/hotciv/test-list.md

 - [ ] Setting a city's production to a Settler will result in a Settler being produced when the city reaches 30 production in the treasury
 - [ ] A city's _workforce balance_ can only be set to _production_
 - [x] A city produces 6 production per round - increase
+- [x] A city's production can be changed

 #### Units
 - [x] At game start A Red Archer is at (2,0)